DRpandaMD/Cloud-Engineer-Bootcamp/Kubernetes-Fundementals-LFS258/Install-Configuration/Readme.md

 * next we need to add the ip address of the node to etc hosts

-`ip addr show` and lookf for something like `inet 10.128.0.44/32 scope global dynamic ens4`
+`ip addr show` and look for something like `inet 10.128.0.44/32 scope global dynamic ens4`

 * copy that ip and put it in `/etc/hosts`